-How will the bands be brought together as a community?
+How are the bands being brought together as a community?

-By producing the inaugural Street Band Festival in 2017, with smaller annual events and networking workshops throughout the 3 year project.
+Through the inaugural Street Band Festival which took place in May 2017, and through annual events and networking workshops throughout the 3 year project.

 Our ambition is that the bands become self sustaining.
 With the help of CMVic promotion, bands will raise money for ongoing support through paid gigs, local community grants, and fees from participants.
 Leaders emerging from the new bands themselves will also be supported through leadership weekends and ongoing mentorship support from CMVic.

-How much does the project cost and how will the funds be used?
+How much does the project cost and how are the funds being used?

-The total project cost is $172,000, to be used on: facilitators and mentors to start and support the new music groups; commissioning new musical arrangements; networking and mentoring events for the new bands, including production of the inaugural CMVic Street Band Festival in 2017.
+The total project cost is $172,000, and it's being used on: facilitators and mentors to start and support the new music groups; commissioning new musical arrangements; networking and mentoring events for the new bands, including production of the inaugural CMVic Street Band Festival.